merenlab/anvio.org/help/main/programs/anvi-get-short-reads-mapping-to-a-gene/index.md

 The output of this will be a file named `GENE_2_MATCHES_BAM_FILE_ONE.fasta` (prefix + bam file name), which will contain all short reads that aligned to gene 2 with more than 100 nucleotides.

-You also have the option to provide multiple bam files; in this case, there will be an output files for each bam file inputted.
+You also have the option to provide multiple bam files; in this case, there will be an output file for each bam file inputted.

 Additionally, you can change the number of nucleotides required to map to a short read for it to be reported.
-For example, to expand your search, you could decrease the required mapping length to 50 nucleotides, as so:
+For example, to expand your search, you could decrease the required mapping length to 50 nucleotides, as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;get&#45;short&#45;reads&#45;mapping&#45;to&#45;a&#45;gene &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \